On this page, you will find:

 Email: hello@ethnovision.org

-Nadeane is a Serbian Australian anthropologist with expertise in human rights, gender equality and women’s empowerment, conflict related sexual and gender based violence, International humanitarian law, refugee and IDP’s, inter-ethnic relations, ethnic conflict/cleansing, genocide and nationalism.
-She is living between Belgrade and Sarajevo.
-Over the past 17 years she has worked with refugees, IDP’s and other minority populations in 22 countries, mostly post-conflict, across the Asia Pacific region, Sub-Saharan Africa and Eastern Europe.
-She has provided expert advice including technical report writing on minorities and minority rights to governments, multilateral agencies and international organisations.
-She brings to her work a depth of technical knowledge and analysis grounded in pragmatism and strategic thinking developed through many years as a practitioner.
+Over the past 25 years she has worked with refugees, IDP’s and other minority populations in 26 countries, mostly post-conflict, across the Asia Pacific region, Sub-Saharan Africa and Eastern Europe.
+She provides expert technical advice on refugees, minorities and minority rights to governments, multilateral agencies and international organisations, and brings to her work a depth of technical knowledge and analysis grounded in pragmatism and strategic thinking developed through many years as a practitioner.

 Email: rhayden@pitt.edu